therealrinku/todo-app/README.md

 # Todo App

-I couldn't do everthing as written in assignment because of time constraints I had.
+I couldn't do everything as written in assignment because of time constraints I had.
 Here is the summary

 1. OpenAPI codegen in frontend ❌